Discover more about our weather

 The same things happens at sunet and sunrise, but because the sun is lower in the sky, the angle that light approaches causes different colours to be scattered.

 It is very similar for rainbows, except this time the rain, or something like a waterfall, is causing the light we see to be split up into all of its seperate colours.
 You can only see a rainbow when the sun is behind you with water droplets falling in front of you, because of this the rainbow is unique to you and where you are standing so no one else is seeing quite the same rainbow as you!

 Air masses are parcels of air that bring distinctive weather features to the country.
-An air mass is a body or 'mass' of air that have very little chane in change temperature and humidity within them.
+An air mass is a body or 'mass' of air that have very little change temperature and humidity within them.
 That is to say the air making up the mass is very uniform in temperature and humidity.

 An air mass is separated from another body of air by a weather front.
 An air mass may cover several millions of square kilometres and extend vertically throughout the troposphere.